Boo FF

 Boo FF is a Swedish football club located in Boo in Nacka Municipality, Stockholm County.

 Background

-The women's team Boo FF currently plays in Division 2 Södra Svealand which is the second tier of the Swedish football league system.
+The women's team Boo FF currently plays in Division 1 Mellersta which is the second tier of the Swedish football league system.
 They play their home matches at the Boovallen in Boo.

-The men's team play in Division 4 Stockholm Mellersta which is the sixth tier of Swedish football.
+The men's team play in Division 3 Stockholm Mellersta which is the fourth tier of Swedish football.

 The club is affiliated to Stockholms Fotbollförbund.